 “Gee, you know I trust you right?
 Don’t worry, bro, I don’t believe a word Frank says, okay?
 I don’t know what the hell has gotten into him, but I’ll always be on your side, no matter what.
 Don’t forget that.
 Go, get outta here.
 I’ll take care of this.”

 Gerard Way was a coward.
 He couldn’t confess, even then.
 He simply nodded and smiled appreciatively.
-Trying not to look as guilt-ridden as he felt, he strode out of the bathroom and into the central area of the bus.
+Trying not to look as nervous as he felt, he strode out of the bathroom and into the central area of the bus.
 With a sigh deep enough to suck in everything in the room, he plopped down onto a seat.
 Bob was slowly helping Frank get up off the floor.
 Tears were streaming down the guitarist’s face again and a hand was covering one of his eyes.
 Again.
 Further away, he could spot Ray and Mikey trying to clean up the mess he had left for them.
-He moaned to himself, telling himself that he deserved to be stabbed to death.... slowly.
-There needed to be intervention, and soon, or he would continue to feel like shit.
+He moaned to himself.
+He deserved to be stabbed to death slowly for doing this to his best friends.
+He needed something to help him.
 He wished he could turn invisible and just rush to his cocaine.

 “Go on,” the singer mumbled, staring at the floor, “Get mad.
-Say what you want to say.”
+Say you want to say.”

 Gerard’s head shot up with surprise.
 It didn’t take Sherlock Holmes to figure out that this wasn’t what Frank meant to say in the first place.
 This, nevertheless, was a lot better than the storm of angry insults he knew he deserved.
 His mouth stretched into a smile, a real one.
 The Used meant Bert McCracken.
 Bert McCracken meant fun.
 And fun meant new drugs.